Carnivore Diet Grocery List | 10 Foods

 Seafood is an excellent way to diversify your Carnivore diet.
 It’s particularly ideal before any exercise routine for weight loss.

-Of course, you’ll have meat to keep you energized, but it could be sitting heavy in your stomach.
+Of course, you’ll have meat to energize you, but it could be sitting heavy in your stomach.

 Adding seafood to your diet can be an excellent way to break the monotony.
-Fish and fish oils go easy on your stomach, and your digestive system breaks them up faster, thereby ensuring you have all the nutrients you need.
+Fish and fish oils go easy on your stomach, and your digestive system breaks them up faster, ensuring you have all the necessary nutrients.

 Fish also cooks fast, and you’ll have your meal ready in about 15 minutes.
 Some fish from the sea to consider include: